Billy Dankert

 James "Billy" Dankert is an American musician from Austin, Minnesota, United States, best known as the drummer, singer and songwriter for Minnesota-based band the Gear Daddies.
 Dankert's songs include "Time Heals", "Blues Mary", and "One Voice".
-After the break-up of the band in 1992, he returned to school to study language and literature.
-He has released three solo albums: Bowling Shoes Blues on the Crackpot Records label in 1993; The Vanishing Head on the Veto Records label in 2001; and In Spite on the Veto Records label in 2003.
-A fourth solo album, The Past Is Not Complete, was recorded in 2005 but never released.
-His fifth solo album, Sleep Late, is scheduled for self-release in April 2016, after a successful Kickstarter campaign to fund its pressing.
+After the break-up of the band in 1992, he returned to school to study Classical languages and literature.
+He has released six solo albums: Bowling Shoes Blues on the Crackpot Records label in 1993; The Vanishing Head on the Veto Records label in 2001; and In Spite on the Veto Records label in 2003.
+A fourth solo album, The Past Is Not Complete, was recorded in 2005, tracks recently released online-only.
+Sleep Late in 2015, and All Eight in 2024.

 Dankert now resides in St. Paul, Minnesota, playing reunion gigs with the Gear Daddies.
-He has drummed for several other acts like Slim Dunlap, Shimmy, and Doug Collins and the Receptionists, and The Reverend Angus Strychn Trio.
+He has drummed for several other acts like Slim Dunlap, Shimmy, and Doug Collins and the Receptionists, Institutional Green, and The Reverend Angus Strychn Trio.
 He is also a successful freelance artist.